 If the “Manage by your organization” feature is enabled by OptimumSearch, it should be uninstalled immediately from your system to prevent PUAs and other viruses from infiltrating your Computer.

 Browser hijackers can also gather your information, geolocation, and other user data.
 This can be sold to third parties like advertisement companies and cybercriminals to generate revenue from your browsing activities.

 How Did “Managed by your organization” Get Installed on my Computer?

-“Managed by your organization” usually comes bundled with legitimate software and gets installed automatically.
-Most of the time, developers of freeware incorporate this type of viruses and adware to gain some revenue from their programs.
+“Managed by your organization” is usually bundled with legitimate software and installed automatically.
+Most of the time, freeware developers incorporate this type of virus and adware to gain revenue from their programs.

 How to Avoid Installation of PUA?

-To keep your system safe, be sure to only download programs coming from legitimate sources like official websites and channels.
+To keep your system safe, only download programs from legitimate sources like official websites and channels.
 Avoid downloading applications from direct links or peer-to-peer networks like torrents, third-party downloaders, and other similar tools.

 In addition, be sure to use the Advanced or Custom setup when installing a program to detect any potentially unwanted applications bundled with the software installer.